-Our Board includes an experienced police search manager, an emergency planning officer, a technical rescue expert, a fundraiser and will writer and a charity sector senior manager.
+Our Board includes an experienced emergency planning officer, a technical rescue expert, a fundraiser and will writer and a charity sector senior manager.

 Whilst we each try to take responsibility for specific areas of work relevant to our skill-base, we maintain a collegiate approach to decision making.